symbol/symbol-docs/source/guides/network/using-symbol-bootstrap.rst

 Presets
 =======

 Node configuration is done through a **YAML configuration file** which specifies every possible network parameter.
-Since the complete file can be several hundred lines long, a number of **presets** are available to simplify its handling:
+Since the complete file can be several hundred lines long, a number of **presets** are available to simplify its handling.
+Specify the preset with the ``‑‑preset`` or ``‑p`` parameters.

 .. csv-table::
     :header: "Preset", "Description"